ayufan/steam-deck-tools/README.md

 Power device normally afterwards.
 This is rather unlikely to break the device if done right after when such event occurs.

-## 5. Anti-Cheat and Antivirus software
+## 6. Anti-Cheat and Antivirus software

 Since this project uses direct manipulation of kernel memory via `inpoutx64.dll` it might trigger Antivirus and Anti-Cheat software.

 You might consider disabling all tools if this happens.
 Unfortunatelly there's no worakound for that unless someone gets access to driver signing certificate for Windows.

+## 7. Development

+It should be enough to run `scripts/build.bat` to see binaries in `build-release/`.

+You might also run `scripts/test_debug.bat` which will build and run built version.

 ## Author